Adventures with Swift and unit testing

 The beta release notes actually state:

-A limitation of the access control system is that unit tests cannot interact with the classes and
+A limitation of the access control system is that unit tests cannot interact with the classes and methods in an application unless they are marked public.
+This is because the unit test target is not part of the application module.

 Can this be worked around?
 Somewhat so… At the moment you could mark everything as public, but that seems rather unfortunate as it pretty much bypasses any encapsulation.
 Add the class under test to your unit test target.